For decision-makers · L&D / training manager

 Neutral fundamentals for everyone, the platform standard for the network seats

-The neutral fundamentals credential is cheap program-wide alignment — worth funding even for adjacent staff who only touch the network.
+The neutral fundamentals credential is the cheapest way to give adjacent staff shared vocabulary, if shared vocabulary is a problem you actually have.
 The platform-standard associate is a targeted spend for the people who actually run it.
 Standardizing the foundation and reserving the platform rung is the whole art of a training budget here.

 The vendor-neutral networking foundation — broad program alignment, no platform lock-in.